trinitea17/pokemon-starlight/README.md

 Welcome to the repository of Pokemon Starlight!

-## Please note this readme is not complete, and is mainly an edit of an already existing one from the rom-hack Dreamstone Mysteries.
+## Please note this readme is not complete in the slightest :(

 Alpha coming soon!